sigstore/docs/content/en/main-concepts.md

   - OpenID Connect (means of authentication)
 ---

-Sigstore combines several different technologies that focus on automatic key management and transparency logs.
+sigstore combines several different technologies that focus on automatic key management and transparency logs.
 They can be used independently or as one single process, and together they create a safer chain of custody tracing software back to the source.

 <list :items="features" type="info"></list>

 ### Cosign

-Tool for signing/verifying containers (and other artifacts) that ties the rest of Sigstore together, making signatures invisible infrastructure.
+Tool for signing/verifying containers (and other artifacts) that ties the rest of sigstore together, making signatures invisible infrastructure.
 Includes storage in an Open Container Initiative (OCI) registry.

 ### Fulcio